 "An Indian Princess is a girl with a Dad like mine"

 The program is open to girls, Kindergarten through 6th grade (and then some), and their Dads.
-The YMCA is dedicated to providing good opportunities for people to achieve their greatest and most satisfying potential as caring, responsible human beings.
+The program is dedicated to providing excellent opportunities for people to achieve their greatest and most satisfying potential as caring, responsible human beings.
 Y-Indian Guide Programs (Guides, Princesses, Maidens, and Braves) help fulfill this mission by:

 We, father and daughter,